Guides for Parents

 The COVID-19 outbreak has led to new living, schooling and working arrangements that we have all had to cope with.
 We know that moving from regular on-campus school to a completely online learning environment changes established routines of everyone at home, not just our students.

-To better support our parent community through this period, we have created resources for parents of children across all age groups (Early Years, Junior School, Senior School) to help them and their child better manage the transition to online learning.
+To better support our parent community through this period, we have created resources for parents of children across all age groups (DUCKS, Junior School, Senior School) to help them and their child better manage the transition to online learning.

 Online learning might be a new experience for many parents, especially those with younger children.
 Here you’ll find some common questions that parents might have and some recommended strategies to help ease the transition for both the students and their parents.